-Distribution of high school units required and/or recommended.
+C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-C5 Units Required Units Recommended

-C5 Total academic units 16 16

-C5 English 4 4

-C5 Mathematics 4 4

-C5 Science 3 3

-C5 Of these, units that must be lab 2 2

-C5 Foreign language 2

-C5 Social studies 3 3

-C5 History

-C5 Academic electives 2

-C5 Computer Science

-C5 Visual/Performing Arts

-5 Other (specify) ]

-Basis for Selection . data = 16 . = 11 . = dd

-6 Do you have an open admission with GED equivalency diplomas a

-qualifications?
-If so, check which it regard to acaden ilic record, test scc iles, or other

-6 Open admission policy as describ ıdents 1

-6 Open admission policy as describ

-6 selective admission for out-of-s , 1

-6 selective admission to some p rograms

-6 other (explain)

-Poletine immediance of each of the fellowing see dtd Single Single

-7 Relative importance of each of year, degree-seeking (freshma ademic factors in i first-time, first-

-7 Very Important Important Considered Not Considered

-7 Academic 1

-7 Rigor of secondary school 1

-• record х

-7 Class rank х 1

-7 Academic GPA X 1

-7 Standardized test scores X 1

-, 7 Application Essay ^ Х 1

-7 Recommendation(s) X 1

-7 Nonacademic 1 i . ^ I 1

-7 Interview 1 V 1

-7 Extracurricular activities X 1

-7 Talent/ability X X 1

-7 Character/personal qualities X 1

-7 First generation ^ Х 1

-7 Alumni/ae relation X 1

-7 Geographical residence X ^ 1

-State residency 1

-7 7 Religious X 1

-• affiliation/commitment x

-7 Racial/ethnic status X 1

-7 Volunteer work ^ 1

-7 Work experience X X 1

-7 Level of applicant's interest X J

-3 SAT and ACT Policies Entrance exams Yes l No 7

-3A Does your institution make use o f SAT, ACT, or SAT Subject Test 1

-- scores in admission decisions for • х 1

-applicants? ]

-3A If yes, place check marks in the a ppropriate boxes b elow to reflect you ır institution's polici es for use in

-admission for Fall 2014.
-DIMOSIS:

-3A ADMISSION Consider if I

-3A Require Recommend Require for Some Consider if Not l

-2 ^ SAT or ACT Submitted -

-ACT only X 1

--

-SAT only SAT and SAT Subject Tests or 1
+C5 Units Units

+Required Recommended

+C5 Total academic units 17 2

+C5 English 4 0

+C5 Mathematics 4 0

+C5 Science 3 0

+C5 Of these, units that must be 1 0

+lab I 0

+C5 Foreign language 0 2

+C5 Social studies 1 0

+C5 History 2 0

+C5 Academic electives 2 0

+C5 Computer Science 0 0

+C5 Visual/Performing Arts 0 0

+C5 Other (specify) 0 0 -------------------- --- ---

+Basis for Selection

+- C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies: - C6 Open admission policy as described above for all students - C6 Open admission policy as described above for most students, but-

+C6 selective admission for out-of-state students

+C6 selective admission to some programs

+C6 other (explain) Centralized Admissions Office that admits for all programs on campus.
+Some colleges may require higher academic - criteria to matriculate in their specific programs.

+C7 Relative importance of each of the following academic and nonacademic factors in first-time, firstyear, degree-seeking (freshman) admission decisions.

+C7 Very Important Important Considered Not Considered

+C7 Academic J

+C7 Rigor of secondary school Х

+record ^

+C7 Class rank Х

+C7 Academic GPA Х

+C7 Standardized test scores Х

+C7 Application Essay Х

+C7 Recommendation(s) Х

+C7 Nonacademic

+C7 Interview Х

+C7 Extracurricular activities Х

+C7 Talent/ability Х

+C7 Character/personal qualities Х

+C7 First generation Х

+C7 Alumni/ae relation Х

+C7 Geographical residence Х

+C7 State residency Х

+C7 Religious х

+affiliation/commitment

+C7 Racial/ethnic status Х

+C7 Volunteer work Х

+C7 Work experience Х

+C7 Level of applicant's interest Х

+SAT and ACT Policies

+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?

+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.

+C8A ADMISSION

+C8A Require Recommend Require for Some Consider if Not Used

+Submitted

+C8A SAT or ACT Х

+C8A ACT only

+C8A SAT only

+C8A SAT and SAT Subject Tests or

 ACT

-зA SAT Subject Tests only ļ Щ.
+C8A SAT Subject Tests only

-If your institution will make use of for Fall 2014, please indicate whi in the admissions process): ACT with Writing Component req ch ONE of the follo
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2016, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-1
+C8B ACT with Writing Component required

-вВ ACT with Writing component reco ommended ]
+C8B ACT with Writing component recommended

-ACT with or without Writing comp onent accepted Х Ì
+C8B ACT with or without Writing component accepted

+C8 Entrance exams

+Common Data Set 2014-2015

-C8C Please indicate how your institution will use the SAT or ACT writing co mponent; check a I that apply:
+C8C Please indicate how your institution will use the SAT or A CT writing component ; check all that apply:

 C8C SAT essay ACT essay

 C8C For admission

 C8C For placement

 C8C For advising

 C8C In place of an application essay

-C8C As a validity check on the
+C8C As a validity check on the application essay

-application essay

 C8C No college policy as of now

+C8C Not using essay component Х

 C8D In addition, does your institution use applicants' test scores for academic advising?
 C8D Yes No